 Most IT departments, municipal and otherwise, are not in a position to devote full-time employees to such tasks.
 The Spiceworks 2018 State of IT survey found that only 45 percent of respondents planned to increase staffing next year, compared to 48 percent that expected no change and 5 percent forecasting a decrease.
 Cybersecurity expertise in particular is also widely perceived to be in short supply in 2017.

-The Alternative: Hybrid AI Delivered by a CyberSOC
+The Alternative: Hybrid AI Delivered by SOC-as-a-service

 - No need to buy hardware or software – a cloud-based SIEM was included in the service.